Rupununi savannah, Guyana$1795.00

 - You must be physically and mentally fit.

-- Age: 18 and over.
+- Age: 18 and over unless you travel with a guardian.
 There is no upper age limit but good health is essential for this project.

 - Must love animals/outdoors